VachanVY/VachanVY/README.md

 ## **Mugen**
 * Going to make a website for music generation using *Pytorch* only.
 On-going project...
-* TODO: Test train it on the MusicBench dataset, takes 5 seconds/step on my GPU, very slow...
+* TODO: Test train it on the MusicBench dataset, takes 5 seconds/step on my GPU, very slow... need GPUs
 * TODO: Scale on large lyrical music datasets
 * Repeat for the below models
 * ### Models for this Project